 One classic variant in the Wanzl range is the Vending Unit.
 These can be found in airports or train stations.
-Inserting coins enables travellers to take a luggage trolley from the Vending Unit.
+Inserting coins allows travellers to take a luggage trolley from the Vending Unit.
 This gives operators the option to check trolley and cash stocks at any time.
 The Vending Unit is thus a secure and clear solution for making luggage trolleys readily available to travellers.

 Debit/credit card terminals with a PIN pad are also available for cashless payments.
 Special multi-point locking effectively protects machines against being broken into.
-Wanzl ticket machines can also be customised individually with an illuminated panel displaying company logos.
+Wanzl ticket machines can also be individually customised with an illuminated panel displaying company logos.
 The machines all have robust stainless steel housing which is suitable for indoor as well as outdoor areas.
 Wanzl offers special canopy solutions for ticket machines to protect against damp and cold.

 Intelligent cash management with Wanzl ticket machines

 The benefits of a ticket machine are clear: the machines operate 24 hours a day, and reliably and securely take on tasks which would otherwise have to be performed by staff at significant cost.
-Of course, cutting-edge ticket machines cannot operate permanently without being checked.
+Of course, cutting-edge ticket machines cannot operate continually without oversight.
 However, this is performed by an external office via a LAN interface and corresponding transaction software.
 Operators therefore have the option of centrally checking several machines in different locations at the same time – creating a cutting-edge, effective and ultimately customer-oriented solution.